Evaluating the Utility of Conformal Prediction Sets for AI-Advised Image Labeling: Abstract

 \section{Abstract}

 As deep neural networks are more commonly deployed in high-stakes domains, their black-box nature makes uncertainty quantification challenging.
-We investigate the effects of presenting conformal prediction sets---a distribution-free class of methods for generating prediction sets with specified coverage---to express uncertainty in AI-advised decision-making.
+We investigate the presentation of conformal prediction sets---a distribution-free class of methods for generating prediction sets with specified coverage---to express uncertainty in AI-advised decision-making.
 Through a large online experiment, we compare the utility of conformal prediction sets to displays of Top-$1$ and Top-$k$ predictions for AI-advised image labeling.
-In a pre-registered analysis, we find that the utility of prediction sets for accuracy varies with the difficulty of the task: while they result in accuracy on par with or less than Top-$1$ and Top-$k$ displays for easy images, prediction sets excel at assisting humans in labeling out-of-distribution (OOD) images, especially when the set size is small.
+In a pre-registered analysis, we find that the utility of prediction sets for accuracy varies with the difficulty of the task: while they result in accuracy on par with or less than Top-$1$ and Top-$k$ displays for easy images, prediction sets offer some advantage in assisting humans in labeling out-of-distribution (OOD) images in the setting that we studied, especially when the set size is small.
 Our results empirically pinpoint practical challenges of conformal prediction sets and provide implications on how to incorporate them for real-world decision-making.

 \ccsdesc[500]{Human-centered computing~Human computer interaction (HCI)} \ccsdesc[500]{Human-centered computing~Empirical studies in HCI} \ccsdesc[500]{Human-centered computing~Visualization design and evaluation methods} \ccsdesc[500]{Human-centered computing~Empirical studies in visualization}